Sign-SGD via Parameter-Free Optimization: Algorithms and Convergence Analysis

-To begin with, we discuss the classic gradient descent convergence.
-While the properties of the minimization gradient norms paradigm are well understood in the non-convex setting \citep{arjevani2023lower}, they are quite specific in the context of convex optimization.
-The lower bounds of first-order methods in this case are presented in \citep{foster2019complexity}.
-It was shown in \citep{allen2018make} that the naive gradient descent algorithm without additional techniques in the convex setting has the same convergence rate as in the non-convex setting when finding near-stationary points: $\mathcal{O}\left(\nicefrac{1}{\varepsilon^2}\right)$.
-At the same time, as mentioned earlier, \textsc{Sign-SGD} does not converge in any way except according to the gradient norm, even in the convex case.
-Thus, we can provide a convergence estimate for sign descent only by considering the near-stationary point problem.
-Thus, our convex rate is not better than that of the non-convex case.
-Besides, the estimate in Theorem \ref{th:adaptation_main} contains an additional factor $\left(\nicefrac{L_\infty}{L_\infty^0}\right)^2$ in comparison to Remark \ref{rem:adaptation_main}.
-However, in Remark \ref{rem:adaptation_main} we consider a not parameter-free algorithm, as knowledge of $L_\infty$ is required.
-We provide the practical results for different $L_\infty$ values in Appendix \ref{section:additional_plots_appendix}.
-They show that the aforementioned factor in the convergence of Algorithm \ref{alg:sign-sgd_adaptation} is negligible.
+\paragraph{Discussion of the results.} Since we provide convergence guarantees for finding near-stationary points for a convex objective, we first examine the relationship between convergence rates in convex and non-convex settings.
+For instance, we compare gradient descent rates using the gradient norm as the convergence criterion.
+While the behavior of gradient norm minimization is well understood in the non-convex setting \citep{arjevani2023lower}, it is specific in the context of convex optimization.
+Notably, \citet{allen2018make} showed that vanilla gradient descent -- without acceleration or additional techniques -- achieves the same $\mathcal{O}\left(\nicefrac{1}{\varepsilon^2}\right)$ rate for finding near-stationary points in both convex and non-convex settings.
+However, as previously noted, \textsc{Sign-SGD} does not admit convergence guarantees beyond any criterion except the gradient norm, even in the convex case.
+Consequently, convergence analysis for sign-based methods must be framed in terms of finding the near-stationary point.
+Thus, our convex rate is not superior to that of the non-convex case.
+Moreover, the bound in Theorem \ref{th:adaptation_main} includes an additional factor of $\left(\nicefrac{L_\infty}{L_\infty^0}\right)^2$ compared to Remark \ref{rem:adaptation_main}.
+However, the algorithm analyzed in Remark \ref{rem:adaptation_main} is not parameter-free: it requires prior knowledge of $L_\infty$.
+In Appendix \ref{section:additional_plots_appendix}, we present empirical results for varying values of $L_\infty$, which demonstrate that this additive factor has negligible impact on the practical convergence of Algorithm \ref{alg:sign-sgd_adaptation}.

-We described the proposed algorithms and gave the intuition behind them.
-However, we considered them under an unrealistic assumption regarding access to the exact gradient oracles.
-We extend our analysis to more practical scenarios involving stochastic oracles (Section \ref{sec:stochastic_gradients_main}, Appendix \ref{section:stochastic_bisection_proofs}) and distributed learning methods (Appendix \ref{section:distributed_bisection_proofs}, \ref{section:distributed_adaptation_proofs}).
+So far, we propose an algorithm and provide the theoretical analysis behind it.
+However, the analysis assumes access to exact gradient oracles -- an unrealistic assumption in practice.
+We now extend the analysis to more realistic scenarios involving stochastic oracles.